b-lukaszuk/BS_wJ_eng/ideas/bile.md

 sc(s)
 ```

-Let's test does it work.
+Time to test how it works.
 Let's say we divide `bigS` (actually its volume:
-`bigV`) into 4 smaller drops of the same total volume.
+`bigV`) into 4 smaller drops of total volume equal `bigV`.

 ```jl
 s = """